 For more information about the SLU Athletic Training program outcomes, graduation rates, retention rates, board of certification exam pass rates and job placement rates, please see Program Outcomes Data.

-For more information about the SLU Communication Sciences and Disorders program Student Outcomes Data (completion rates, Praxis exam pass rates and employment rates), CAA complaint policy and additional accreditation information, please see Student Outcome Data and Additional Accreditation Information below.
+For more information about the SLU Communication Sciences and Disorders program Student Outcomes Data (completion rates, Praxis exam pass rates, and employment rates), CAA complaint policy, and Accreditation Information, please see Student Outcome Data and Accreditation Information below.
 The label the pdf should be Student Outcome Data and Accreditation Information

 Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM)